ajmal017/curvetenstens/README.md

 Data was sampled was from 25/02/2012 to 18/02/2015 inclusive.
 Approximately 2.6 years of hourly data from CQG Integrated Client.

+CurveTensTens_Cleaned.csv is the data file.

+**Backtest**:<br>

+CurveTensTens.py runs the backtest.
+Make sure to download CurveTensTens_Cleaned.csv into the same directory as CurveTensTens.py.
+Ignore any trend following related codes (line 1301 and 1412).<br>
+plotCurveTensTens.py plots the results.

 **Report:**<br>
 Full report can be found in: curveTensTensPaper.pdf